CloudLabs-MOC/AZ-303-Microsoft-Azure-Architect-Technologies/Instructions/CloudLabs.AI/Module_10_Lab.md

 3. From the Cloud Shell pane, run the following to create a new Azure AD user:

-4. Note: Make sure you replace the value of Deployment-Id and record the user principal name of the newly created Azure AD user.
+4. Make sure you replace the value of Deployment-Id and record the user principal name of the newly created Azure AD user.
 You will need it later in this lab.

    ```powershell
    $passwordProfile = New-Object -TypeName Microsoft.Open.AzureAD.Model.PasswordProfile